semaphoreci/semaphore/docs/docs/using-semaphore/artifacts.md

 ## Artifact usage {#usage}

-The `artifact` command is available in all [agents](./pipelines#agents).

-The syntax to send files or folders to the store is:
+The syntax to store files or folders in the artifact store is:

 ```shell
 artifact push <namespace> /path/to/file/or/folder
 ```

-To retrieve files or folders from the store:
+To retrieve files or folders from the store we use:

 ```shell
 artifact pull <namespace> <file or folder name>